technojam/developer-roadmap/Data Structures And Algorithms/DSA.md

  Divide and Conquer
  Sieve of Eratosthenes

- #Resouces
+ #Resources
  There are a plethora of resouces available on the internet.
-But we recommend you the following ones:
+We recommend you the following ones:
  * MIT 6.011, Introduction to Algorithms([youtube](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb))
  * Cousera's Stanford University's Algorithm Sepcializaton [link](https://www.coursera.org/specializations/algorithms).
 The whole program is divided into 4 courses.
 You can apply for a full financial aid by filling out their application.
  * Other youtube channels - [My Code School](https://www.youtube.com/watch?v=92S4zgXN17o&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P) .